-- Salty foods – Chickens can suffer from salt poisoning, as they don’t

-    naturally ingest a lot of salt.
+- Salty foods – Chickens can suffer from salt poisoning, as they don’t naturally ingest a lot of salt.

-    - Mouldy food – Mouldy food should never be fed to chickens as the mould can

-    cause illness and may be fatal.
-Overripe, wilted vegetables or stale bread

-    is all fine as long as the mould is not present.
+- Mouldy food – Never feed mouldy food to chickens as the mould can cause illness and may be fatal.
+Overripe, wilted vegetables or stale bread is all fine as long as the mould is not present.

-    - Uncooked Beans – Uncooked beans contain hemagglutinin which can be toxic

-    to your chickens.
+- Uncooked Beans – Uncooked beans contain hemagglutinin which can be toxic to your chickens.
 Cooked beans are fine.

 When feeding treats such as bread, cereals, and pasta, be very sparing as these treats have little nutritional value and can cause your chicken to be overweight.
 Dairy products and too much iceberg lettuce can cause diarrhoea, so these should also be fed in moderation.

 - Mealworms, Earthworms and Crickets (freeze-dried or fresh)

 - Watermelon and Cantaloupe (including rinds and seeds)